People Come to Woodstock to FEEL BETTER

 A Brief History of Come to Woodstock: Who We Are

-While there are many options these days to find information online about visiting Woodstock, CTW provides a fiercely local angle with articles, reviews, original maps, photography and essays written by town resident authors.
+While there are many options these days to find information online about visiting Woodstock, CTW provides a fiercely local angle with articles, reviews, original maps, photography and essays.
 Reading about an event or historical point of interest in CTW is similar to hearing from a well-informed friend about the various things to see and do while visiting our area.

-CTW also provided a platform for interviews with local and visiting musicians and artists.
+CTW created a new platform for interviews with local and visiting musicians and artists.
 In the past decade, we have published interviews with Pete Seeger, John Sebastian, Paul Kantner, David Bromberg, and independent local artists Lara Hope of Lara Hope and the Arktones, Michael Billera of SpinCycleLava, Amy Helm, blues artist Murali Coryell, and various others who have performed and lived in the Woodstock area.
-We have also published reviews of art gallery exhibits, receptions, theater performances and concerts by talking directly to the people involved in creating these events.
-CTW provides not only the necessary information for visitors and residents to engage in local community, but also publishes personal essays and feature stories about our town and its prevailing arts and music culture.
+We have also published reviews of art gallery exhibits, receptions, theater performances and concerts.

 Many people think of tie-dye T-shirts, glass pipes and the 1969 Woodstock festival in Bethel when they think of Woodstock, NY.
 Our mission provide more information about the rich history of the arts colony that stretches back to the early 20th century, and to highlight the artistic entrepreneurial traditions that followed and persisted despite the advancement of technology and corporatism that now overwhelm our daily lives.
 In Woodstock, we walk at a slower pace and take time to exist in the moment.

 CTW also provides both via email blast and social media “5 Reasons to Come to Woodstock” on a regular basis, keeping readers up-to-date on the most recent events.
-You can sign up to receive 5 Reasons to Come to Woodstock updates directly to your email inbox here [insert hyperlink].
+You can sign up to receive 5 Reasons to Come to Woodstock updates directly to your email inbox.

 Lynda Herbeck continues to own and operate CTW, reaching out to visitors and residents alike to raise awareness about local events and urge people to continue to be involved in Woodstock’s special offerings, with unique features like handicap accessibility information, fresh press releases, colorful maps of the area and firsthand experiences by others who have visited and connected with this quaint mountain town.